datacommonsorg/website/tools/clearcache/README.md

 This directory contains a script and a Cloud Build configuration to clear the Redis cache for the website and mixer applications.

+TODO: Move this over to a helper repo to be shared across mixer and website.

 ## Manual Execution

 The `run.sh` script allows you to clear the cache for a specific target (`website` or `mixer`) and environment (`dev`, `staging`, `prod`, or `autopush`).